Leiphart History, Family Crest & Coats of Arms

 Early History of the Leiphart family

-Another 117 words (8 lines of text) covering the years 1200 and 1295 are included under the topic Early Leiphart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leiphart research.
+Another 59 words (4 lines of text) covering the years 1200, 1295 and 1713 are included under the topic Early Leiphart History in all our PDF Extended History products and printed products wherever possible.

 Leiphart Spelling Variations